aaai-kdf2020/aaai-kdf2020.github.io/_pages/organizers.md

 <h3>Le Song</h3>

-Le is a Sr. Director of AI at Ant Financial and Associate Professor, Computational Science and Engineering, Georgia Institute of Technology.
+Le is a Sr. Director of AI at Ant Financial and Associate Professor at Computational Science and Engineering, Georgia Institute of Technology.
 Le is heading the machine learning group at Georgia Tech.
-He developed core machine learning methodology, including kernel methods, feature space embedding methods, graphical models, probabilistic and stochastic modeling, deep learning models, etc. Le received his Ph.D. in Computer Science from the Universityof Sydney, Australia.
+He developed core machine learning methodology, including kernel methods, feature space embedding methods, graphical models, probabilistic and stochastic modeling, deep learning models, etc. Le received his Ph.D. in Computer Science from the University of Sydney, Australia.
 He worked as a postdoc fellow at Carnegie Mellon University and a research scientist at Google Research before joining Georgia Tech.
 He has published more than 140 peer-reviewed papers and received multiple recognitions including best paper awards in NIPS 2013 and ICML 2010.
 He has organized six workshops in various machine learning conferences and gave tutorial talks in KDD, ICML, and WWW.